adi-345/Database_SQL_Agent/README.md

 ## Overview

-This agent translates natural language into syntactically correct SQLite queries, executes them against the database, and synthesizes the data into human-readable insights.
+This agent translates natural language into syntactically correct PostgreSQL queries, executes them against a live cloud database, and synthesizes the data into human-readable insights.
 It features conversational memory to resolve complex pronouns and follow-up questions, and is wrapped in a strict security firewall to prevent prompt injection and block out-of-scope queries.

 ## Tech Stack